EB3 Priority Date: What You Need to Know

 Checking Your Priority Date: Visa Bulletin

 Once you have received a priority date, it is important to look at the visa bulletin to check how close you are to being eligible to file for your green card application, i.e. your I-485 application.
 Here is the link to the current visa bulletin website.
-For EB3s, scroll down to “Employment Based Preferences” and find the final action dates table.
+For EB3 category, scroll down to “Employment Based Preferences” and find the final action dates table.
 A final action date is the date when green card numbers are available to be issued for the corresponding country and category.

 Reading the Visa Bulletin